mocobeta/janome/docs/en/index.rst

 Janome (蛇の目) is a Japanese morphological analysis engine (or tokenizer, pos-tagger) written in pure Python including the built-in dictionary and the language model.

-We aim to build a library which is easy to install and provides concise, well-designed APIs for various python applications.
+We aim to build a library which is easy to install, provides well-designed APIs for various python applications.

 Janome uses mecab-ipadic-2.7.0-20070801 as the built-in dictionary.